 Minimizes Pressure Ulcers

-This tells you the percentage of patients that suffered from a pressure ulcer.
-Pressure ulcers are damage to the skin due to remaining in one position for too long.
+This tells you the percentage of patients that have had a pressure ulcer.
+Pressure ulcers are considered to be an indicator of the quality of nursing care .
+Pressure ulcers, which are also called bed sores, are routinely caused by patients staying in one position for too long.

 Minimizes Serious Falls

-This metric gauges the percent of long-term care residents that suffered falls leading to severe injury.
-Falls can happen for a variety of reasons, but excessive numbers of falls may be a sign of poor nursing care.
+This datapoint indicates the percent of long-term patients who suffered falls which caused major injury.
+Falls can arise for a variety of reasons, but high rates of falls resulting in injuries could be an indication of lower quality nursing care.

 Minimizes Urinary Tract Infections